IS MONTESSORI THE RIGHT CHOICE FOR MY FAMILY?

 If you answered “yes” to the majority of the questions, your child may be a good candidate for Montessori.
 Your beliefs are similar to the underlying principles of Montessori education and your child is likely to be well suited to a Montessori setting.

-Sherwood Montessori will offer an education based on the Montessori philosophy to any K-8 child who wishes to be educated in this manner without fear of discrimination or financial difficulty.
+Sherwood Montessori offers an education based on the Montessori philosophy to any K-8 child who wishes to be educated in this manner without fear of discrimination or financial difficulty.
 The Montessori method was originally developed around fostering students of all abilities to achieve high academic goals.
 For over one hundred years, schools around the world employing this method have shown great success with a diverse student population.
-The Founding Board has striven to implement procedures that will result in a school that will attract a diverse population of students from the greater Chico area.
+The Board of Directors at Sherwood Montessori has striven to implement procedures that result in a school that attracts a diverse population of students from the greater Chico area.

-In order to be eligible for Kindergarten, a child must be five-years old on or before November 1 of that school year.
-The November 1 date will be used for determining subsequent grade levels for admission purposes.
+In order to be eligible for Kindergarten, a child must be five-years old on or before September 1 of that school year.
+The September 1 date will be used for determining subsequent grade levels for admission purposes.
+Children who will turn 5 between September 2 and December 2 are eligible for Transitional Kindergarten.
+See more about Kindergarten enrollment at the California Department of Education website.

-- The completed forms must be returned before the date of the public drawing (to be announced).
+- The completed forms must be returned before the date of the public drawing (to be announced, usually in January of each year).
 The forms will be sorted by projected class and randomly shuffled.
 Should the number of applicants exceed the projected amount of openings in each class, a public drawing will be held.
 Parents will be notified by the next day if their child has been accepted for enrollment or placed on a waiting list.

 - If enrollment is offered, the parent/guardian must accept or decline within two (2) business days.
 If enrollment is accepted, the parent/guardian will receive additional paperwork to complete.